apham3/DH150-AmyPham/README.md

 IMAGE

 ### 6. Recognition Rather Than Recall
+By making options, actions, and objects more visible, the system is easing the user's memory load.

+• Rating (2): For many of the pages, there is a navigation bar on the right side of the page that tells the users what content is in the section, allowing them to easily navigate towards specific topics; however, this sidebar of content does not move with the user as they scroll, forcing the user to scroll up to navigate to a different section and try to remember all the sections of the page.

+• Rating (2): The main header with navigation links is not visible when users scroll down the page.
+This forces the users to continuously scroll up if they are specifically looking for a new page.

 ### 7. Flexibility and Efficiency of Use
+This allows users to tailor frequent actions or to accelerate the interaction with the website.

+• The Power Search option of the website allows more advanced users to narrow down the search options.
+Additionally, since it allows users to choose as many or as few features, more beginner users can put in the information that they only know and still get results.
+This allows more advanced users to more efficiently use the site, but still user-friendly enough to allow new users utilize the search option.

 ### 8. Aesthetic and Minimalist Design
 Design should only include necessary and relevant information.

+• Rating (3): There is a large amount of links on the home page.
+This list should be minimized to highlight the most relevant resources or services that the website offers, so that users are not overwhelmed with information.

 ### 9. Help Users Recognize, Diagnose, and Recover from Errors
 The website's error messages should be in plain language, understandable, and with steps to further take.